mhostetter/galois/docs/basic-usage.rst

    # Access each attribute individually
    GF256.irreducible_poly

 The :obj:`galois` package even supports arbitrarily-large fields!
-This is accomplished by using numpy arrays with `dtype=object` and pure-python ufuncs.
-This comes at a performance penalty compared to smaller fields which use numpy integer dtypes (e.g., :obj:`numpy.uint32`) and have compiled ufuncs.
+This is accomplished by using NumPy arrays with `dtype=object` and pure-Python ufuncs.
+This comes at a performance penalty compared to smaller fields which use NumPy integer dtypes (e.g., :obj:`numpy.uint32`) and have compiled ufuncs.

 .. ipython:: python